nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to <ins>list shows (UC03) </ins>.
+1. User requests to <ins>list shows (UC03)</ins>.
-3. User requests to edit a specific show in the list.
+2. User requests to edit a specific show in the list.
-4. Trackermon edits the show.
+3. Trackermon edits the show.

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.

-  Use case ends.

-* 3a.
 The given index is invalid.

-    * 3a1.
+    * 2a1.
 Trackermon shows an error message, indicating the index for editing shows is invalid.

-      Use case resumes at step 3.
+      Use case resumes at step 2.

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)